Specification

 - Prepare phase (optional) - Transforms the raw data into one of the supported formats.
 This can include extracting an archive, filtering and rearranging files, using external tools to convert between formats.

-- Read phase - Reads the data into a structured form.
+- Read phase - Reads the data in some format into a structured form.

-- Preprocess phase (optional) - Shapes the data into the presentable form.
+- Preprocess phase (optional) - Reshapes data into another form.
 This can include renaming columns, type conversions, nesting, etc.

 - Merge phase - Combines the new data from the source with the history of previously seen data.